Friday, May 31, 2024

 By José Alberto Hermosillo

-“Jim Henson: Idea Man” is a fresh new approach to address the life and body of work of the genius creator of “The Muppet Show” Jim Henson.
-The documentary is awe-inspiring, entertaining, and quite enjoyable.
+“Jim Henson: Idea Man” is a fresh approach to exploring the life and body of work of the genius creator of “The Muppet Show,” Jim Henson, by the Academy Award-winning director Ron Howard.
+The documentary is awe-inspiring, pure entertainment, and quite enjoyable.

 Ron Haward.
 Photo: José Alberto Hermosillo ©2024 FestivalinLA

-The main reason Ron Howard selected the material light-handedly in the documentary on Jim Henson is that he wanted to keep it hopeful and not sentimental.
-Howard felt like he was offering a real insight into the life of the creator of the puppets of “Sesame Street.”
-Howard saw the paradox between his material and Henson’s experimental films, which were very optimistic, human, and revealing.
+The main reason Ron Howard selected the material lightly in the documentary on Jim Henson is that he wanted to keep it hopeful and not sentimental.
+Howard felt he was offering a real insight into the life of the creator of the puppets of “Sesame Street.”
+He saw the paradox between his material and Henson’s experimental films, which were very optimistic, human, and revealing.

-After years of struggle, the young puppeteer with an enormous desire to work in television had his first successful attempt with the inclusion of his Muppets characters interacting with humans in “Sesame Street” during the Summer of 1969.
+After years of struggle, the young puppeteer, with a tremendous desire to work in television, made his first successful attempt during the summer of 1969 by including his Muppet characters interacting with humans in “Sesame Street.”

-Time magazine featuring Big Bird in 1970.
+Time magazine featured Big Bird in 1970.
 Cover credit: Bill Pierce.

 Sir.
 Grade was familiar with puppet television programs and offered Henson a deal to record “Muppets Show” at the Elstree Studios in England.
 The deal also included an international broadcasting contract with more than one hundred countries to air the show.

-Before departing to the U.K., Henson set aside his syndication and other union contracts with the Writers’ Guild and started production in London as soon as possible.
+Before departing for the U.K., Henson set aside his syndication and other union contracts with the Writers’ Guild and started production in London as soon as possible.

 During the show’s taping, the producers followed and succeeded in booking big Hollywood stars such as Diana Ross, Henry Belafonte, and Tina Turner to participate as special guests of “The Muppet Show.”